Hannah Clothier Hull: Personal life

 Hannah Clothier married fellow Quaker William Isaac Hull, a political science professor at Swarthmore College in 1898.
 They had two daughters, Mary and Elizabeth.
 Hull was widowed in 1939.

-Death
+Death and legacy

 Hull died in 1958, after a heart attack at her home in Swarthmore, aged 85 years.
-She is buried in the family plot at West Laurel Hill Cemetery (Summit Section) in Bala Cynwyd, Pennsylvania.
+She was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
 Her papers are archived in the Swarthmore College Peace Collection.